The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 If you have created the first email of your sequence successfully, creating the rest won’t be a big deal for you.
 So, here’s a little idea of what the sequence might turn out to be.

-Create an onboarding automation
+Create an Onboarding Automation

 Now, you’ve created an onboarding email sequence.
 But these are not going to be sent by themselves.
 And that’s where FluentCRM’s automation funnel features come in.

 Automations will let you create workflows based on triggers.
-What are triggers you may ask?
+What are triggers, you may ask?

 Triggers let you automate actions and events when something happens on your website.
 Since we’ve created a course onboarding email sequence above, a Course Enrollment trigger would be our best pick to automate it.